mlabs-haskell/catalyst-funded-projects/Fund8/Cardano-Tx-Lib/README.md

 ## Progress Report

+### November 2022

+Adding to progress last month, work in November on the CTL project further improved E2E testing and integration testing using our internal testing tool, Plutip, for conditionally spinning up disposable private testnets and testing Plutus contracts against it.
+In particular:
+*Options for configuring a Plutip node configuration were added *Reworked the Plutip process managament resulting in notable speed increase on spin-up *added CIP-30 mock testing to CI

+Also, coinciding with needs from our successful Fund9 proposal  CTL Blockfrost Backend (ID: 900154), we made progress in generalizing the library's architecture.
+Most of the work here centered on improving the contstraints interface with respect to staking (summarized in the monthly updated for 900154) and handling time constraints during transaction construction.
+For example:
+* Fixing a bug wherein the constraint solver ignore multiple constraints
+* Fixed time bound inclusivenesss
+* Redesigned the Interval type along these lines and updated testing

+Finally, we improved supported wallet functionality by implementing and improving upon a mutli-asset coin selection algorithm for more complex transaction support.
+Work will continue here over the coming period.

 ### October 2022

 E2E testing began in earnest over the last month on the CTL project.
 Several issues arose throughout this work, and a number of updates to the build configs of associated projects (DApps/wallets) were necessary to get things working properly.